-Following the resource based theory, companies who create valuable resources and firm-specific assets such as skilled manpower and organizational processes supported by unique social and environmental strategies such as emission reduction, product differentiation, improved manufacturing efficiency, increased employee motivation and influenced future industry standards which increased their competitor's cost, improved the firm's market productivity and financial performance.
-However, extant literature has shown mixed results from the empirical evaluation on the relationship between social and environmental reporting and financial performance.
-While some studies have revealed a positive and significant relationship, others have revealed a negative and no significant relationship.
-[11] argued that the non inclusion of intervening variables such as mediating variables in the relationship between the two variables account for the inconsistency in the results.
-They opined that many factors indirectly affect the relationship and introducing a mediating variable specified in the model would better explain the resulting effect of the independent variable on the dependent variable.
+Following the resource based theory, companies who create valuable resources and firm-specific assets such as skilled manpower and organizational processes supported by unique social and environmental strategies such as emission reduction, product differentiation, improved manufacturing efficiency, increased employee motivation and influenced future industry standards which increased their competitor's cost, are more likely to improve firm's market productivity and financial performance.
+DELETED

-Consequently, this study advances an integrated approach by the introduction of competitive advantage in the relationship between CSER and financial performance.
-A number of studies have examined the mediating role of competitive advantage in the correlation between corporate social responsibility and financial performance, for instance, [18] and corporate environmental variables and financial performance [12], but there is paucity of study which have examined the mediating role of competitive advantage in the relationship between CSER and financial performance in Nigeria.
-The study adopted the expost causal research design using sample size of 100 listed companies from 2007 to 2016.
-The mediating role of competitive advantage in the relationship of CSER and financial performance was tested using the mediation model suggested by [13].
+A number of studies have examined the mediating role of competitive advantage in the correlation between corporate social responsibility and financial performance, for instance, [19] and corporate environmental variables and financial performance [12], but there is paucity of study especially in Nigeria which have examined the mediating role of competitive advantage in the relationship between both social and environmental reporting and financial performance.
+The study adopted the ex-post causal research design using sample size of 100 listed companies from 2007 to 2016.
+The mediating role of competitive advantage in the relationship of CSER and financial performance was tested using the mediation model suggested by [16].
 The results showed that the introduction of the mediating variable had a positive and significant effect on the relationship between CSER and financial performance, and could not be ignored.
-This situation confirms the RBT that higher reporting of social and environmental information can enhance competitive advantage which will ultimately improve the financial performance.
-The finding also suggests that the effect of CSER on financial performance was dependent on a firm's unique ability to create resources and capabilities required to contribute to a distinguished competitive advantage in order to improve financial performance.
-The study recommends that corporations in developing and emerging markets should pay attention to resource constraints and management capabilities that can facilitate well defined environmental and social objectives towards achieving sustainability development policies in order to gain competitive advantage over its rivals and consequently, enhance their financial performance.
+This situation confirms the RBT that higher reporting of social and environmental information can enhance competitive advantage which will ultimately improve the financial performance in terms of profitability.